On display in CHQ Dublin for Winter Pride Dublin, December 2021

 “Mary was so precious about them and took care of them as if they were her children,” says Finlay, who has taken over supervision of the quilt.

 Today, they are no longer hidden away in boxes.
 Last year, to celebrate the quilt’s 30th anniversary, it was displayed in Film Base as part of Dublin Pride.

-As part of Pride 2021, most of the quilts were on display at the CHQ Building in Dublin’s Docklands.
-One quilt is also in the Ballina Arts Centre and one will be heading to IMMA in July.
+As part of Winter Pride Dublin, most of the quilts are on display at the CHQ Building in Dublin’s Docklands.
 At some point, Finlay would like to reenact the quilt’s original tour of Ireland and there are plans for a virtual exhibition too.